- Creating an eDiscovery Case

 |From Date||The earliest message sent date to be included in the search.
 The default is Eternal to ensure all past messages are considered in the search.|

 |To Date||The latest message sent date to be included in the search.
 The default is Eternal to ensure all future messages are considered in the search.|

-For more granular options, the Create Advanced Search function can be used.
+For more granular options, the Advanced Search function can be used:

 Either the full email address(s) or domain name of the sender and / or recipient you want to filter the search on:

-To view the results of the search, click on Search button on the top toolbar.
+- To view the results of the search, click the Search button on the top toolbar.

 Add a Saved Search

 If there are searches that have previously been saved, these can be linked to an eDiscovery case.
 To add the Saved Search to the case, click on the Save and Exit button on the top toolbar.

 Once a saved search is assigned to an eDiscovery case, it will no longer display within the Archive | Saved Searches section to prevent an accidental update or deletion of the Saved Search.